mchen6/countinghouse/README.md

 Command line options
 --------------------
 * --debug             Enable debug option.
 In this case morgan logging on console would be activated.
 * --dbPath <path>     Specify the device database location.
 If not specified, CDIF will read the local one under its install directory.
-Note that <path> should not start with tilde symbol, CDIF won't expand it
+Note that <path> should not start with tilde symbol, CDIF won't expand it.
+CDIF uses a small device database to persistent device's UUID across framework restart.
+The device UUID is generated and persistent into a SQLite database, it is mapped to the device's virtual hardware address, which is specified by device object itself
 * --allowDiscover     Enable discover route, if not specified, cdif would automatically call module's discover interface on startup
 * --heapDump          Enable heap profiling
 * --wsServer          Create WebSocket server on startup
 * --sioServer         Create Socket.IO server on startup
-* --loadModule <path> Load a local device driver module from <path>
+* --loadModule <path> Load a local device driver module from <path>.
+If this option is enabled, all device database access will be disabled

 Summary of framework API interface:
 -----------------------------------